flipbarrett/intro-to-git/README.md

 Files and directories that we explicitly add to the staging area (Where files live when they are added but not commited to the repository.)

+• Branches
+ - Master branch: The main branch the project is being worked on.
+ - Feature branch: A branch created in order to work on changes to the master branch,# without affecting it.

 Commands:
 • git status -> tells you what has been included in the tracking process of git (also gives hints ).
 • git add -> adds a file to the tracking process.